Big thanks to Bladium Sports and Fitness Club in Alameda for sponsoring our guide to kids soccer in the East Bay.

 We have personally found it difficult as rookie parents to know when sign-ups are required, so we recommend joining the email list of the league you would like to remind you.
 Or add it to your family calendar right now!

 Montclair Soccer Club

 Where to buy soccer gear (new and used)

-Thanks to Bladium for sponsoring this guide to soccer for kids in the East Bay.
-The first 50 new Lil’ Kickers customers to mention 510Families will receive a Lil’ Kicker beanie hat and Lil’ Kicker bag when registered.
+Thanks again to Bladium Sports and Fitness Club in Alameda for sponsoring this guide to soccer for kids in the East Bay.
 Call or email the Lil’ Kickers Coordinator to register today!